htappen/cloud-ai-load-test/README.md

 Prediction request body details are available in the [Cloud AI Platform docs](https://cloud.google.com/ml-engine/docs/online-predict)

 1. Put the JSON file on Google Cloud Storage.
 Note the URI for it.
-2. Grab the image from gcr.io TODO: add link
+2. Grab the image from [https://gcr.io/htappen-caip/load-test]
 3. When you launch the image, make sure you set
   a.
 [Application default credentials](https://cloud.google.com/docs/authentication/production)
   b.
 An environment variable `CONFIG_URI` set to the GCS URI path from step 2